 Cons: It cost a lot of money.

-Like becoming a premium passholder, being a DVC member costs a lot of money.
+Like becoming an annual passholder, being a DVC member costs a lot of money.
 Not only are you paying for your points, but also annual dues which are not cheap.
 When I last checked the DVC site (7/27/2015) points were $165 each with a minimum of 100 points to purchase and annual dues of about $51 – $55 per month (per 100 points).
 That means for the minimum number of points you will be paying about $16,500 in total plus annual dues of over $600.
 And the more points purchased, not only does your cost increase but so too does your annual dues.
 And even if you pay off your membership cost, you will continue to pay the annual dues until the contract expires.
 100 points will get you about a week’s stay in a deluxe studio or a few days in a one-bedroom villa depending on quite a number of factors.

 Cons: It’s not always easy to get reservations.

 At your home resort, it’s usually not an issue.
 You can reserve 11 months in advance and only those who have that home resort can book that far in advance.
 At any other DVC resort, the reservation time is 7 months.
 That may seem like a long time, but there are limited spaces at each resort.
 Getting a room at Grand Californian can be near impossible depending on when you plan on going.
 Same can be true for Aulani and I’m sure for most of the new properties (Grand Floridian, Bay Lake, and Polynesian).
 To book our Aulani vacation, I woke up at 5am each morning to call in since the DVC call center is based on Orlando time.
 Each morning I would have to hope I’m one of the first to book the hotel so they could extend our stay!